areas-of-specialization-in-medical-laboratory-science

 Article written by CEMP's team

 Do you know what the areas of specialization in medical laboratory science are?
-If you’re interested in this field of work, it’s important that you are familiarized with its main specializations, so that you can get the training you need.
+If you’re interested in this field of work, it’s important that you get familiarized with its main specializations, so that you can get the training you need.

 If you have focused on studying sciences and are curious about this topic, but aren’t sure what it entails exactly, in this article you’ll be able to find a detailed explanation of it.